WOA-Project/mu_seluna_platforms/README.md

 - Low-speed I/O: I2C, SPI, GPIO, SPMI and Pinmux (TLMM).
 - Power Management: PMIC and Resource Power Manager (RPM).
 - High-speed I/O for firmware and HLOS: UFS 3.1
-- Peripherals: Touchscreen (HID SPI), side-band buttons (TLMM GPIO and PMIC GPIO)
+- Peripherals: Side-band buttons (TLMM GPIO and PMIC GPIO)
 - Display FrameBuffer

 ## What can you do?